tomtaozhou/tuyaupod-plugin/README.md

 # Tuya to UPOD Post WordPress Plugin

-This WordPress plugin fetches data from Tuya smart devices and updates a specified post within your UPOD WordPress website.
+This WordPress plugin fetches data from Tuya smart devices and updates a specified post within your UPOD.

 ## Features: